-Fig. 3.
-A problem for space vehicles (2 projections).
-Assume also that vehicles W-CENTER, W-STATION, and W-CARRIERs including, of course, their cargo, W-AS-FIGHTERs, belong to one side, while B-CENTER, B-INTERCEPTOR, B-SCOUT, and B-CARRIER with its cargo belong to the opposing side.
+Assume also that robots W-CENTER.
+W-FIGHTER, and W-CARRIERs including, of course, their cargo, W-AS-FIGHTERs, belong to one side, while B-CENTER, B-INTERCEPTOR, B-SCOUT, and B-CARRIER with its cargo belong to the opposing side.
 This means that these agents belong to the sets P1 and P2, respectively.
 Each of the vehicles has powerful weapons able to destroy opposing vehicles ahead of the course, and this way move through the area where this vehicle is currently located.
-For example, B-CENTER from 615 can move to 815 through 715 in two steps destroying both W-CARRIERs along the way.
-The only difference is with the White and Black CARRIERs and W-STATION.
-While routinely they can move only straight ahead (and be blocked by any of the friendly or opposing vehicles), they can destroy opposing vehicles at the next diagonal locations ahead of the course and then move to their respective areas.
-For example, W-CARRIER from 715 can destroy opposing B-CENTER at 616 and 816 and move to its' location.
-In particular, this diagonal attack ability extends the mobility of W-STATION to the areas 616 and 416 where it can hit the opposing side vehicle.
-Obviously, each of the opposing sides must avoid loosing a respective W(B)-CENTER which means a complete destruction of the command and control battlefield communications and immediately ends the combat in a loss to this side.
+For example, B-CENTER from 65 can move to 85 through 75 in two steps destroying both W-CARRIERs along the way.
+The only difference is with the White and Black CARRIERs and W-FIGHTER.
+While routinely they can move only straight ahead (and be blocked by any of the friendly or opposing vehicles), they can destroy opposing vehicles at the next diagonal locations ahead of the course and then move to their respective squares.
+For example, W-CARRIER from 75 can destroy opposing B-CENTER at 66 and 86 and move to its' location.
+Obviously, each of the opposing sides must avoid loosing a respective W(B)-CENTER which means a complete destruction of the command control battlefield communications immediately ends the combat in a loss to this side.
 On the other hand, launching a totally powerful Aerospace Fighter (AS-FIGHTER) and preventing lunch of the opposing AS-FIGHTER (or destroying it) is considered as a win.
 The conditions considered above give us St, the description of target states of the Complex System.
-The description of the initial state Si is obvious and follows from Fig. 3 (xz- and yzprojections).
+The description of the initial state Si is obvious and follows from Fig. 1.

-Assume that our time scale discretization is such that motions of the opposing sides alternate, and due to the shortage of resources (which is typical in a real combat operation) or some other reasons, each side can not participate in two missions simultaneously.
-It means that during the current time unit, in case of the White turn, only one of the White vehicles can move.
-Analogous condition holds for Black.
+Assume that our time scale discretization is such that motions of the opposing sides alternate and due to the shortage of resources (which is typical in a real combat operation) or some other reasons, each side can not participate in all the motions simultaneously.
+It means that during the current time interval, in case the White turn, only one of the White vehicles can move.
+An analogous condition holds for Black.
 Of course, it does not mean that if one side began participating in one of the missions, it must complete it.
-Any time on its turn each side can switch from one mission to another, transferring resources e.g., (fuel. weapons, human resources, etc.), and later switch back.
+Any time on its turn each side can switch from one mission to another, e.g., transferring resources (fuel, weapons, human resources, etc.), and later switch back.

 Similar to the real world operation it is hard to predict the result of this simplified combat.
-However, it seems that the locations of the W-CARRIERs are advantageous in comparison with the agents, B-CENTER, Black B-INTERCEPTOR, and B-SCOUT, while B-CARRIER is too far from the strategic area at 311.
+However, it seems that the locations of the W-CARRIERs are advantageous in comparison with the Black agents, B-CENTER, B-INTERCEPTOR, and B-SCOUT, while B-CARRIER is too far from the strategic Aerospace Base at 31.
 It is likely that Black can not prevent lunches of W-AS-FIGHTERs (or destroy both of them).
 Is there a strategy for the Black side to win or, at least, end this combat in a draw lunching its B-AS-FIGHTER on time?

 Of course, this question can be answered by a direct search employing, for example, the minimax algorithm with alpha-beta cut-offs.
-Theoretical evaluations and experiments with computer showed that finding a solution of this problem requires generation of the search tree that includes about 30 moves (transitions).
+Theoretical estimates and experiments with computer chess programs for the similar 2D problem (in chess terms the G. Nadareishvili endgame) showed that finding a solution of this problem requires generation of the search tree that includes about 15 (transitions).
 Of course, this is beyond reasonable time constraints of the most advanced modern computers.
 It is very interesting to observe the dramatic reduction of search employing the Linguistic Geometry tools.